-Tucson Metro Residential - Under Contract Homes vs Mortgage Rate
+Phoenix Metro Residential - Under Contract Homes vs Mortgage Rate

-As mortgage rates almost doubled from the start of 2022 to the third quarter, there was a direct correlation to decreasing buyer demand as seen in the above year-over-year chart for listings going under contract.
+As mortgage rates almost doubled from start of 2022 to the third quarter, there was a direct correlation to decreasing buyer demand as seen in the above year-over-year chart for listings going under contract.
 Rates are now past their peak and trending lower, which should improve opportunities for buyers in 2023.
-Even though there was a measurable deceleration in the market in the second half of 2022, days on market in December 2022 was at 43 - historically normal levels.
+With a measurable deceleration in the market in second half 2022, days on market in December 2022 was 59.